-Before the crisis
+Before the Crisis

 Too many organizations have nothing in writing that indicates who is on first in the event of a crisis.
 In the plan, differentiate between types of crisis.
 The crisis response team involved in addressing an incidence of workplace violence will likely be somewhat different than the team addressing a news story about a pending sexual harassment case against a board member.
 Make sure you have delineated different point people for different scenarios and that each person knows their role.
 Run drills periodically to make sure that staff are familiar with the protocols.

-Hold periodic media training sessions with staff likely to be on the front lines of a crisis.
+Your staff will likely to be on the front lines of a crisis.
 The more familiar all staff are with what to expect, the less overwhelmed they are likely to be when a catastrophe occurs.

-At the onset of the crisis
+At the Onset of the Crisis

 Make sure they are vetting draft public statements as quickly as you can draft them, with an eye towards possible liability.

-Keep leadership informed in real-time, with realistic projections of what to expect.
-The last thing you want is your CEO to panic and start reaching out to the press him or herself without your knowledge.
+Leadership should be given realistic projections of what to expect.
+The last thing you want is your CEO to panic and start reaching out to the press on their own without your knowledge.
 Or for them to lose confidence in you and start relying on counsel from others on how the crisis should be managed—others who may be knowledgeable about the specifics of the problem, but completely ignorant of media relations.
 Make sure your CEO not only knows what is going on but has a clear role laid out for him or her that is part of a well-thought out plan that if executed, will help the organization make it through the storm in the best possible condition.

-Call your colleagues to coordinate work.
 Remember that everything you send via email is discoverable.
 I assume that you are not reading this to help you navigate your own involvement in illegal activity, but depending on the nature of the crisis, depending on how you phrase emails, you can wind up exacerbating the situation, especially if someone is leaking information.
 Rather than waste time second-guessing how an email might be perceived if leaked or released as part of a court record, pick up the phone when possible and call your colleagues to coordinate your response.
 Minimize editorial comments in any emails you must send.

 Social media accounts and public statements should avoid editorializing and focus on the facts.
 Note: framing the facts to drive a narrative is different than editorializing.
 It is one thing to blast out on Twitter, "XYZ organization is totally not at fault here," and quite another to release a statement to the effect of: